 Daniel’s expertise in marketing strategy development, functional prioritization, marketing leadership development, business development activities, budget development, internal process development, academic partner support, international support, and cross-functional leadership all drive Keypath’s marketing initiatives.

-- St. Bonaventure University, Master of Business Administration (in progress)
+- St. Bonaventure University, Master of Business Administration

 - Husson University, Bachelor of Science in Business Administration - Summa Cum Laude